-Drinking water advisories end in Shoal Lake 40 First Nation with opening of new water treatment facility | CBC News
+After 24 years of water advisories, Shoal Lake 40 First Nation can drink from the tap | CBC News

-Drinking water advisories end in Shoal Lake 40 First Nation with opening of new water treatment facility

-Community straddling Ontario-Manitoba border had been without clean drinking water since 1997

-After more than two decades without clean drinking water, Shoal Lake 40 First Nation is celebrating the opening of a water treatment facility and the end of water advisories for the community.
+After more than two decades without clean drinking water, Shoal Lake 40 First Nation on the Ontario-Manitoba border is celebrating the opening of a water treatment facility and the end of water advisories for the community.

 Despite drawing water from the same source as the City of Winnipeg, Shoal Lake 40 has never had a centralized water treatment facility.